Turkish aid group opposes dropping legal action over Israeli raid

 Last month Erdogan said the two countries were days or weeks away from an agreement.

-The son of one activist who died aboard the Mavi Marmara told the news conference the families would accept neither apology nor compensation.
+The son of one activist killed aboard the Mavi Marmara told the news conference the families would accept neither apology nor compensation.

 “We do not accept any agreements unless the blockade on Gaza is lifted.
 Israel will have to take a step back if we stand tall,” Ismail Bilgen told reporters.